ironhack-labs/lab-intro-node/README.md

 The `get(pos)` method will get the value at index `pos` in the list. <br>
 _Example_: if an instance of SortedList has elements: [2, 5, 7], when `get(2)` called, return should be `7` since this is element in that position in the array.
 Check the tests to see more examples.

-As addition, make sure you _throw_ an error with the message _OutOfBounds_ if a user tries to get an element in the non-existing position (ex. _if the array has 5 elements and we are trying to get the element on the position 7_).
+In addition, make sure you _throw_ an error with the message _OutOfBounds_ if a user tries to get an element in the non-existing position (e.g. _if the array has 5 elements and we are trying to get the element on the position 7_).

 To throw an error, you can do the following: